 In summary, non-medical homecare is for individuals who don’t require care in their home for medical problems and only require support with the activities of daily living while medical homecare is for those with specific medical needs requiring the support of certified healthcare professionals.
 The type of care that’s best for an individual will depend entirely on their unique needs and whether or not they are of a medical nature.
 Sometimes, the two types of care can be combined and complement each other.

 It’s also important to note that care needs can evolve over time; for example, a chronic condition may progress to the point where an individual is no longer able to manage it themselves and needs more direct medical care in their home.
 Alternatively, someone recovering from surgery may require medical homecare for a short time for assistance with wound management but may need non-medical care for a longer period of time for support with personal care and housekeeping as they continue their recovery.

 If you’re unsure what type of care is best, you should always speak to your family physician or another healthcare professional who will advise you on the best level of support and care needed.

 At ActivePro, we can support both medical and non-medical homecare needs wherever an individual calls home.
-Call our office in Toronto or Niagara today to learn more about how we can support you and your loved ones in leading a healthy and independent life.
+Call our homecare agency in Toronto today to learn more about how we can support you and your loved ones in leading a healthy and independent life.